suculent/esp32-http-update/README.md

 There are things remaining to be solved:

-* HTTPS support (require valid certificate instead of fingerprint)
+* Some headers are deprecated (will change for ESP32 anyway)
 * Download to SPIFFS with AES-256 decryption
-* Some older headers are not supported anymore
 * Does not support ESP-IDF.